splunk/public-o11y-docs/gdi/get-data-in/rum/react/install-rum-react.rst

 1. Log in to Splunk Observability Cloud.

-2. In the navigation menu, select :menuselection:`Data Management` to open the Integrate Your Data page.
+2. In the navigation menu, select :menuselection:`Data Management` to open the :strong:`Integrate Your Data` page.

 3. In the integration filter menu, select :guilabel:`By Use Case`.